rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/ChatbotMessage/ChatbotMessage.md

 ### User messages

-Messages from users utilize different background colors, in order to differentiate from bot messages.
-They can also display a custom avatar that is uploaded by the user.
+Messages from users have a different background color, in order to differentiate from bot messages.
+You can also display a custom avatar that is uploaded by the user.

 ```js file="./UserMessage.tsx"